gnu-user/qa-project/doc/CPP_STYLE_GUIDELINES.md

 ### Classes

-1. Public and private, the public and private fields must be indented exactly two spaces, the statements for each are indented four spaces
+1. Public and private, the public and private fields must be aligned with the curly braces, the statements for each method and member are indented four spaces.

         MyClass
         {
-        private:             // 2 space indent
+        private:
             variable;        // 4 space indent

-        public:              // 2 space indent
+        public:
             get_variable();  // 4 space indent
         }